 VIG RE zajišťovna, a.s. (hereinafter also "VIG Re" or "the Company" is a member of Vienna Insurance Group ("VIG") and was incorporated on 18 August 2008 after receiving the license to carry out reinsurance business and related activities on 8 August 2008.
-It has its registered office at Templová 747/5, Prague 1 and conducts reinsurance business in Property and Casualty, Life and Health lines of business since 2009.
+It has its headquarters at Templová 747/5, Prague 1 and conducts reinsurance business in non-life, life and health lines of business since 2009.